| This is an Aviate-only feature. |

 Using Metering APIs

-Once the aviate plugin is installed and the metering feature is enabled, you can start using the Aviate Metering APIs.
-These APIs enable creation of billing meters and usage recording.
-They are documented in our api docs.
+Once the aviate plugin has been installed and the metering feature is enabled, you can start using the Aviate Metering APIs.
+These APIs enable creation of billing meters and allow to record raw (non aggregated) usage points.
+These APIs replace the Kill Bill usage APIs: Users should either use existing Kill Bill usage APIs (to record aggregated usage points) or use the Aviate metering APIs discussed in this section.
+For more details about these APIs, please refer to our api docs.

 A Metering Example